manips-sai-org/sai2-interfaces/docs/config_files_details.md

 		- "disabled": no otg
 		- "acceleration": acceleration limited trajectories
 		- "jerk": jerk limited trajectories
-	- max_velocity: Optional.
+	- maxVelocity: Optional.
 The maximum velocity in Rad/s.
 Can be defined as a single number or a list of the correct size for a different limit per joint.
-	- max_acceleration: Optional.
+	- maxAcceleration: Optional.
 The maximum acceleration in Rad/s^2.
 Can be defined as a single number or a list of the correct size for a different limit per joint.
-	- max_jerk: Optional.
+	- maxJerk: Optional.
 The maximum jerk in Rad/s^3.
 Can be defined as a single number or a list of the correct size for a different limit per joint.
 Those values can be changed at runtime.
 Default values can be found in the JointTask class in the sai2-primitives library.
 -->
 <otg type="acceleration"
-	max_velocity="1.05"
+	maxVelocity="1.05"
-	max_acceleration="6.28"
+	maxAcceleration="6.28"
-	max_jerk="31.4" />
+	maxJerk="31.4" />
 ```

 * __The initial gains__: